 Combining physical and logical backups

 Fork and followers may be employed to reduce the load of a logical backup.
 Capturing a logical backup from a follower will preserve the leader’s performance and allow the backup operation to consume as many resources as necessary for the dump to succeed.
-Launching a short lived fork will also allow for logical backups to be taken without effecting your primary database’s performance, although the initial base backup of a new fork will compete with the logical backup for disk IO.
+Launching a short lived fork will also allow for logical backups to be taken without affecting your primary database’s performance, although the initial base backup of a new fork will compete with the logical backup for disk I/O.

 PGBackups are able to capture automatic backups of the database at any of the defined database config vars like